alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

         0.015629        0.068993        0.053364
 ~~~

 For shuffled data it’s clearly slower than the recursive version, up to twice as slow, but for already sorted data it’s way faster.
-Except — we’re evidently up against the resolution limit of this compiler’s `<chrono>` implementation.
+Except — we’re evidently for the second time up against the resolution limit of this compiler’s `<chrono>` implementation.
 The first eight results are very close to multiples of 1 msec, indicating a 1 msec timer, but then comes four results (OK, two of which are zero) that instead are very close to multiples of 1/64ᵗʰ second, or 0.015625 seconds.
 It’s as if the timer downgrades its resolution midway through these runs.
 That, and the small deviations from perfect multiples, is just a big mystery to me; I have no explanation.

 ### 4.6.
 A digression on measuring how long a code execution takes.